sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 ## Overview
 Duration: 5

-This QuickStart provides insight into the different methods available for content creators to limit data access to user based on an implementation of row level security (RLS) in Sigma.
+This QuickStart provides insight into the different methods available for content creators to limit data access to a user, based on an implementation of row level security (RLS) in Sigma.

 While there are several options that we will explore, RLS should **always** be applied as close to the data as possible.
-In the case of Sigma, that is at the dataset being used to drive workbooks.
+In the case of Sigma, that is at the Dataset being used to drive workbooks.

 There are four methods to apply RLS at the dataset level:

 **1:** CurrentUserEmail()<br>
-Returns `True` for the email of the user viewing the data.
+Returns `True` if the email of the logged in user viewing the data matches some column data.

 [Documentation](https://help.sigmacomputing.com/hc/en-us/articles/4426238159635-Dataset-Row-Level-Security?_gl=1*a0pta5*_ga*MTAyNTE4NzQ5NC4xNjg3NTUxNjQ5*_ga_PMMQG4DCHC*MTY5NzEzNzgyMy4yNjcuMS4xNjk3MTM5ODgxLjYwLjAuMA..#h_01FW1TRE3DW366VXF9P4XAMW5F)

 **2:** CurrentUserTeam()<br>
-Returns `True` if the current user is a member of any of the given teams.
+Returns `True` if the current user is a member of any of the Team(s) who have been granted access to the data.

 [Documentation](https://help.sigmacomputing.com/hc/en-us/articles/4426238159635-Dataset-Row-Level-Security?_gl=1*a0pta5*_ga*MTAyNTE4NzQ5NC4xNjg3NTUxNjQ5*_ga_PMMQG4DCHC*MTY5NzEzNzgyMy4yNjcuMS4xNjk3MTM5ODgxLjYwLjAuMA..#h_01FW1TRE3DW366VXF9P4XAMW5F)

 **3:** User Attributes<br>
-Once you create and assign a user attribute to teams, you can use this functionality in a dataset to enforce row-level security using the function CurrentUserAttributeText in a formula.
+You can create and assign a user attribute(s) to users (members) or Teams.
+You can use this functionality in a dataset to enforce row-level security using the function CurrentUserAttributeText in a formula.
+User Attributes are custom names that you create.

 [Documentation](https://help.sigmacomputing.com/hc/en-us/articles/6709896696979-User-Attributes#rsua)